phmLabs/LighthouseBridge/README.md

 # LighthouseBridge

-This is a PHP brigde for the Google Lighthouse CLI tool.
+This is a PHP bridge for the Google Lighthouse CLI tool.

 https://github.com/GoogleChrome/lighthouse